0xchase/triton-scripts/README.md

 ## Example 1

-Example taint analysis of binary in Triton
+Example binary taint analysis script using Triton.
+Traces the instructions that are affected by user input throughout the hash function in the `hashmenot` binary.

 ```
 chase@chase:~/github/triton-scripts/taint$ ./taint_hash.py